-Jurisdictions not making sufficient progress
+Jurisdiction not making sufficient progress

-The FATF is not yet satisfied that the following jurisdictions have made sufficient progress on their action plan agreed upon with the FATF.
-The most significant action plan items and/or the majority of their action plan items have not been addressed.
-If these jurisdictions do not take sufficient action to implement significant components of their action plan by June 2011, then the FATF will identify these jurisdictions as being out of compliance with their agreed action plans and will take the additional step of calling upon its members to consider the risks arising from the deficiencies associated with the jurisdiction.
+The FATF is not yet satisfied that the following jurisdiction has made sufficient progress on its action plan agreed upon with the FATF.
+The most significant action plan items and/or the majority of the action plan items have not been addressed.
+If this jurisdiction does not take sufficient action to implement significant components of its action plan by October 2011, then the FATF will identify this jurisdiction as being out of compliance with its agreed action plans and will take the additional step of calling upon its members to consider the risks arising from the deficiencies associated with the jurisdiction.